 As soon as she leaves, he opens her computer and adds some parts.
 Then he spends the next hour going back and forth, checking on the progress of the build.
 He seems to be doing most of it remotely but as soon as everyone else has left, he sits down and starts installing and customizing.

-My phone has been going nuts with Facebook alerts for five minutes when he asks me to answer it, telling me he can't concentrate.
+My phone has been going nuts with alerts for five minutes when he asks me to answer it, telling me he can't concentrate.
 The girls have read a long scene I wrote last night and the messages on the thread make me break out in loud laughter.
-I feel relieved that they liked it and I'm happy it's out of the way.
-They keep quoting little snippets that they particularly like and I laugh harder, replying with thanks for their votes of confidence.
+I feel relieved that they liked it, and I'm happy it's out of the way.
+They keep quoting little snippets that they particularly like, making me laugh harder, replying with thanks for their votes of confidence.